Symmetry breaking: Spontaneous symmetry breaking

 In spontaneous symmetry breaking (SSB), the equations of motion of the system are invariant, but any vacuum state (lowest energy state) is not.

-For an example with two-fold symmetry, if there is some atom which has two vacuum states, occupying either one of these states breaks the two-fold symmetry.
+For an example with two-fold symmetry, if there is some atom that has two vacuum states, occupying either one of these states breaks the two-fold symmetry.
 This act of selecting one of the states as the system reaches a lower energy is SSB.
 When this happens, the atom is no longer $\mathbb{Z}_2$ symmetric (reflectively symmetric) and has collapsed into a lower energy state.

 Such a symmetry breaking is parametrized by an order parameter.
 A special case of this type of symmetry breaking is dynamical symmetry breaking.

-In the Lagrangian setting of Quantum field theory (QFT), the Lagrangian $L$ is a functional of quantum fields which is invariant under the action of a symmetry group $G$.
+In the Lagrangian setting of quantum field theory (QFT), the Lagrangian $L$ is a functional of quantum fields which is invariant under the action of a symmetry group $G$.
 However, the vacuum expectation value formed when the particle collapses to a lower energy may not be invariant under $G$.
 In this instance, it will partially break the symmetry of $G$, into a subgroup $H$.
 This is spontaneous symmetry breaking.

 Within the context of gauge symmetry however, SSB is the phenomenon by which gauge fields 'acquire mass' despite gauge-invariance enforcing that such fields be massless.
 This is because the SSB of gauge symmetry breaks gauge-invariance, and such a break allows for the existence of massive gauge fields.
-This is an important exemption from Goldstone's Theorem, where a Goldstone Boson can gain mass, becoming a Higgs Boson in the process.
+This is an important exemption from Goldstone's theorem, where a Nambu-Goldstone boson can gain mass, becoming a Higgs boson in the process.

 Further, in this context the usage of 'symmetry breaking' while standard, is a misnomer, as gauge 'symmetry' is not really a symmetry but a redundancy in the description of the system.
 Mathematically, this redundancy is a choice of trivialization, somewhat analogous to redundancy arising from a choice of basis.

 Spontaneous symmetry breaking is also associated with phase transitions.
 For example in the Ising model, as the temperature of the system falls below the critical temperature the $\mathbb{Z}_2$ symmetry of the vacuum is broken, giving a phase transition of the system.

 Explicit symmetry breaking

 In explicit symmetry breaking (ESB), the equations of motion describing a system are variant under the broken symmetry.
-In Hamiltonian mechanics or Lagrangian Mechanics, this happens when there is at least one term in the Hamiltonian (or Lagrangian) that explicitly breaks the given symmetry.
+In Hamiltonian mechanics or Lagrangian mechanics, this happens when there is at least one term in the Hamiltonian (or Lagrangian) that explicitly breaks the given symmetry.